Skip to main content

 First Bona Fide Cruise Ship

 Once air travel became the primary way to travel, steam ships became less important.
 That is, until the industry began looking at steam ship travel as an adventure experience rather than a means of transportation.
 The Prinzessin Victoria Luise, built in 1901 by the American-Hamburg Company, was the first ship designed specifically with cruising in mind.
-The Mauntania and Lusitania, around the same time, started the tradition of dressing for dinner on the ship and advertising the “romance” of the voyage.
+The Mauritania and Lusitania, around the same time, started the tradition of dressing for dinner on the ship and advertising the “romance” of the voyage.

 The Other Titanic